Pollok F.C.: History

-Early Years (1908 - 1967)
+Early years (1908–1967)

 Formed in 1908 as an offshoot of Poloc Cricket Club and based at a ground called Haggs Park within Pollok Estate until 1926.
 In the first half century of their existence, Pollok were one of many average clubs in Junior football in Glasgow, with their success limited to minor cups such as the North Eastern Cup, Kirkwood Shield and Glasgow Consolation Cup.
 The club moved to their current home at Newlandsfield Park in 1928, but major success remained elusive.

 Pollok began to make their mark in major tournaments during the Second World War, lifting a Central League Cup and Glasgow Challenge Cup double in 1942.
-Their standout season in those early years was 1944-45, as they reached the Scottish Junior Cup semi-final, where they fell to Burnbank Athletic at Shawfield in front of 25,000 fans.
+Their standout season in those early years was 1944–45, as they reached the Scottish Junior Cup semi-final, where they fell to Burnbank Athletic at Shawfield in front of 25,000 fans.
 The previous round saw a record crowd of over 10,000 pack into Newlandsfield to watch the Lok overcome Fauldhouse United.
-This season also saw Pollok lift their first ever West of Scotland Junior Cup after a 6-1 replay win against Glasgow Perthsire.
+This season also saw Pollok lift their first ever West of Scotland Junior Cup after a 6–1 replay win against Glasgow Perthsire.

-Rise to prominence (1967 - 2002)
+Rise to prominence (1967–2002)

 The club eventually rose to prominence upon the demise of Third Lanark in 1967 with many supporters opting to support Pollok, being in close proximity on the south side of Glasgow.
 Pollok finally lifted a top-flight league title as they topped the Central League in 1978–79.
 They retained their title in 1981, alongside their first major honour, the Scottish Junior Cup, with Norrie Fulton scoring the only goal of the game at Hampden Park in front of 13,518 supporters.

-Pollok lifted the Junior Cup again in 1985, when they defeated Petershill after a replay in the final.
+Pollok lifted the Junior Cup again in 1985, when they defeated Petershill after a replay in the final with Derek Lea scoring the winning goal.
 This season also saw them win the second of three Central Premier Division titles in a row to make the 1980s the club's most successful decade in their history.
-Their hopes of winning back to back Junior Cups were dashed in 1986 however, as they fell to a 3-2 defeat against Auchinleck Talbot in the tournament's centenary year.
+Their hopes of winning back to back Junior Cups were dashed in 1986 however, as they fell to a 3–2 defeat against Auchinleck Talbot in the tournament's centenary year.

 The club's success continued into the 1990s, a decade which brought eleven trophies, including three league titles.
-The pinncacle though was a third Junior Cup success in 1997, as Pollok beat Tayport 3-1 at Fir Park.
-For the second time however, they were denied back to back cup wins, this time by rivals Arthurlie who triumphed 4-0 in the 1998 final.
+The pinncacle though was a third Junior Cup success in 1997, as Pollok beat Tayport 3–1 at Fir Park.
+For the second time however, they were denied back to back cup wins, this time by rivals Arthurlie who triumphed 4–0 in the 1998 final.
 Manager Jim O'Donnell left, along with much of the squad, being replaced by former player Andy Dailly, who only lasted 37 matches before being replaced himself by long-serving goalkeeper Ronnie Lowrie.